সব ভাল তার শেষ ভাল যার (All Is Well That Ends Well)

 • Biplab Sanyal – Another of Parambrata’s friends, bold but reckless, who often provides comic relief through his attempts to navigate serious matters.

-• Shonali & Monali – The twins, Laboni’s supportive friends, the unassuming but morally strong characters who helps bring the plot to its resolution.
+• Shonali & Monali Basu – The twins, Laboni’s supportive friends, the unassuming but morally strong characters who helps bring the plot to its resolution.

-• Ritu – A young servant working for the Dutta family, whose loyalty and naivety make her a key player in the unfolding drama.
+• Ritu Das – A young servant working for the Dutta family, whose loyalty and naivety make her a key player in the unfolding drama.

 Comments